 The activities of the crew would be similar to those of any other ships until they neared the African coast.
 Then, the crew would prepare the slave quarters, and the ship would be put on almost a war footing.
 Preparations were made against attack from Africans of the coast, often in flotillas of sea-going canoes.
 When successful, they murdered the crews, looted the cargoes and carried off the slaves to sell to other customers.

 The danger of attack from the slaves themselves had also to be prepared against.
 Guns were got up from the hold, mounted and checked.
 Small arms were brought up to fighting fitness.
-The gun crews would be trained, and an improvised strong-point and barricades prepared at the centre of the main deck.
+The gun crews would be trained, and an improvised strong-point and barricades prepared at the center of the main deck.
 These would allow the crew to mass behind them in the event of a slave rebellion.

 Depending on the winds, the voyage from Europe to Africa would normally take between four and nine weeks.